code-pushup/cli/packages/ci/README.md

 individually per project.
 All project comparisons are then combined into a single PR comment.

-Use the `monorepo` option to active monorepo mode:
+Use the `monorepo` option to activate monorepo mode:

 ```ts
 await runInCI(refs, api, {